ADO NET Source

 The DT_NTEXT data type can also be converted to the DT_BYTES or DT_STR data type by using a Data Conversion transformation after the ADO NET source.
 For more information, see Data Conversion Transformation.

 In Integration Services, the date data types, DT_DBDATE, DT_DBTIME2, DT_DBTIMESTAMP2, and DT_DBTIMESTAMPOFFSET, map to certain date data types in SQL Server.
 You can configure the ADO NET source to convert the date data types from those that SQL Server uses to those that Integration Services uses.
-To configure the ADO NET source to convert these date data types, set the Type System Version property of the ADO.NET connection manager to Latest.
+To configure the ADO NET source to convert these date data types, set the Type System Version property of the ADO.NET connection manager to SQL Server 2008 or to Latest.
 (The Type System Version property is on the All page of the Connection Manager dialog box.
 To open the Connection Manager dialog box, right-click the ADO.NET connection manager, and then click Edit.)

 If the Type System Version property for the ADO.NET connection manager is set to SQL Server 2005, the system converts the SQL Server date data types to DT_WSTR.